practicalli/clojure/testing/test-runners/kaocha-test-runner.md

 ## Configuring test runs

-Kaocha can be configure by options in a `test.edn` configuration file and options passed via the command line (typically added to the bin/kaocha script).
+Kaocha can be configure by options in a `tests.edn` configuration file and options passed via the command line (typically added to the `bin/kaocha` script).

-Create a `test.edn` file in the root of the project directory.
+Create a `tests.edn` file in the root of the project directory.

 `#kaocha/v1 {}` is the minimum configuration, which will use a default configuration.

 The `tests.edn` file and command line options combine to make the complete configuration for the projects in the test.

-`kaocha --print-config` will print out the complete configuration.
+`bin/kaocha --print-config` will print out the complete configuration.

 ![Clojure Unit Test - kaocha print configuration](/images/clojure-unit-test-kaocha-config-print.png)